Market turbulence or not, North American investors plow into farm tech

 "The industry has an ongoing need for new and innovative products.
 We have a lot of people to feed in the coming decades," said Dan Tomso, AgBiome's chief science officer.

-Another company with large interests in agriculture, Canadian fertilizer-maker Agrium Inc (AGU.TO), bought stakes in two plant technology companies in 2014.
+Another company with large interests in agriculture, Canadian fertilizer-maker Agrium Inc, bought stakes in two plant technology companies in 2014.

 "In the last two years definitely it's picked up in the number of companies willing to talk about joint ventures or all-out acquisitions," said Brent Smith, vice president of Agrium subsidiary Loveland Products.